bson/filtergen/README.md

 Note that when a schematic is appended in KiCAD all reference IDs are deleted, for this reason the filters are generated unannotated.
 It would just be confusing not to.
-When stages are printed during generation the components are according to this reference stage:
+When stages are printed during generation the components are named according to this reference stage:

 ![alt text](doc/refstage.png "Reference Schematic for Component Values")